This post has information on collecting and identifying yellowware pottery, including its origins and tips to determine its age.

 Identifying how yellowware is made can be tricky.
 I am not a certified appraiser nor do I routinely assess the character and value of yellowware.
 However, I will share with you what I do know.
 If you do want more information from a more authoritative source, I recommend a post written by Love to Know.

-Early yellowware pieces were made by hand.
-They were hand thrown on a potters wheel and fired in a kiln.
+Early yellowware pieces were made by hand by master potters.
+Each piece was hand thrown on a potter’s wheel and fired in a kiln.
 Sometimes, it is easy to identify these pieces because they will not be perfectly uniform.
 For example, a bowl may have the slightest dip along an edge.
 If you spin some of these pieces around on a Lazy Susan, you can detect a slight wobble.
 These older pieces of yellowware are more difficult to find and are therefore more expensive.
 It’s also important to note, that these pieces contain lead in the glaze.
 So if you do find a very early piece of yellowware, please don’t use it to serve or store food.

-Yellowware pottery is extremely durable and at the time, it was very affordable.
-As a result, these antique or vintage pieces are fairly easy to find in antique store, thrift shop or online.
+At the time it was made, Yellowware pottery was very affordable, and durable.
+As a result, most households had some type of yellowware used on a daily basis in their kitchen.
+So, these antique or vintage pieces are still fairly easy to find in antique stores, thrift shops, flea markets or online.

 How to Determine Age